shengjiex98/write-everyday/papers/timing-debugging.md

 The **plant model** is linear and time-invariant (LTI).
 $$\dot{x}=Ax(t)+Bu(t)$$
 Where the deadline for control input is same as its sampling period, and control input is applied *at the deadline*.
-Therfore
+Therefore
 $$x[k+1]=\Phi x[k]+\Gamma u[k-1]$$
 where
 $$\Phi = e^{Ah}, \Gamma = \int_0^h e^{As}ds$$